amirrajan/mokepon/readme.md

 How do you perceive languages in general?
 Do you prefer:

-Static, strongly typed.
+- Static, strongly typed?
-Dynamic, strongly typed.
+- Dynamic, strongly typed?
-Dynamic, weakly typed.
+- Dynamic, weakly typed?
-Static, weakly typed.
+- Static, weakly typed?

 ClojureScript is dynamic, strongly typed (specifically through the use of `protocols`).
 The whole [static vs dynamic](http://www.craigstuntz.com/posts/2016-06-18-static-vs-dynamic-wrong-question.html) debate has been going